alcarney/blog/content/blog/2020/passing-strings-between-tinygo-wasm.md

 > `log` function but TinyGo itself will compile this happily.

-Lastly all we have to do is adjust our wrapping JavaScript code to pass in the implementation for the `log` function to the module's envrionment.
+Lastly all we have to do is adjust our wrapping JavaScript code to pass in the implementation for the `log` function to the module's environment.
 While we're at we might as well wire up that "Run" button.

 ```js